 Why are references important in bids and tenders?

-After all, there’s no real point in in providing a reference from your best and most supportive client, if they are a small business and you are pitching to a corporation.
-Equally, there’s no real point in providing a reference from a large corporation, if you are pitching to a small businesses who is looking for a responsive and personalised service.
-So it’s horses for courses, references to match the proposal and a well-integrated tender strategy that will deliver results.
+After all, there’s no real point in providing a reference from your best and most supportive client, if they are a small business and you are pitching to a corporation.
+Equally, there’s no real point in providing a reference from a large corporation, if you are pitching to a small business who is looking for responsive and personalised service.
+So it’s horses for courses, references to match the proposal, and a well-integrated tender strategy that will deliver results.

 Finally, a solid bid/no bid decision process is also necessary to ensure you aren’t calling up your clients for use as references for a bunch of limited opportunities.

 First and foremost the reference needs to be on your aside and also needs to be able to attest to your capabilities.
 There is no point in putting forward a referee who you don’t have a solid relationship with, even if that referee is from a large well-reputed organisation.
 It’s also useful to put forward references that are similar in size and scope to the organisation you are bidding to.

 For assistance with your next tender contact our team of writers here at The Tender Team.